 Customize Your Login Process with My Domain

 How’s that?
-Your users access your org through the instance URL that Salesforce assigns you, such as https://na30.salesforce.com.
+If your Salesforce org was created before Winter ’21, your users access your org through the instance URL that Salesforce assigns you, such as https://na30.salesforce.com.
 With My Domain, you give your users a nifty, personalized way to access Salesforce.
-Instead of the meaningless https://na30.salesforce.com URL, your URL can look like, https://somethingReallycool.my.salesforce.com where:
+Instead of the meaningless https://na30.salesforce.com URL, your login URL looks like https://somethingReallycool.my.salesforce.com where:

-- Equals your personal subdomain within the Salesforce domain.
+- somethingReallycool Equals your My Domain name: your personal subdomain within the Salesforce domain.
 Typically, it's your company name or whatever drives your brand.

-- Is the Salesforce domain name—domain, for short.
-My Domain URLs all belong to this same domain.
+- my.salesforce.com is the Salesforce domain name—domain, for short.
+My Domain login URLs all belong to this same domain.

 - Work in multiple Salesforce orgs in the same browser

-- Set up single sign-on (SSO) with external identity vendors
+- Set up single sign-on (SSO) with third-party identity vendors

 - Set up authentication providers, such as Google and Facebook, so that your users can log in to your Salesforce org with their social account credentials